Texas Tech vs. Wyoming: Odds, spread, over/under - September 2

 Texas Tech vs. Wyoming Betting Trends

-- Texas Tech covered seven times in 13 chances against the spread last season.
+- Wyoming covered six times in 13 games with a spread last season.

-- The Red Raiders won their only game last season when playing as at least 14-point favorites.

-- Wyoming won six games against the spread last season, failing to cover or pushing seven times.

 Texas Tech & Wyoming 2023 Futures Odds